Bray Area Partnership is a local development company working in the greater Bray and Greystones areas to:

 - providing direct services and supports to individuals and groups through our different programmes;

 - bringing funding and investment into the local area and providing funding to a range of vital local services;

 - building the capacity of local people and communities to have a real say on issues that affect them and engage with statutory and community bodies and public representatives on the development and delivery of local and national services;

 - promoting awareness, knowledge and uptake of statutory, voluntary and community services available to people in our community;

 - ongoing policy work to bring about change that will improve the situation for the people, groups and communities we serve.

-Our work is implemented through our support programmes in the areas of community and education, employment services and enterprise development.
+Our work is implemented through our support programmes in the areas of early intervention and family support, community and education, employment services, enterprise development and health and wellbeing.

 We deliver the Government's Social Inclusion and Community Activation Programme (SICAP) for the Greater Bray and Greystones areas.